First Resolution of Microlensed Images of a Binary-Lens Event: Light-curve Analysis

 where $\gamma = (ds/s\,dt, d\alpha /dt)$ and $\pi _\Sc$ is the trigonometric parallax of the source star.
 We adopt $\theta_\E = 0.73\,\mas$ and $\pi _\Sc = 0.185\,\mas$ (see \S~\ref{subsec:source_param}) and restrict the MCMC exploration to $\beta < 1$.

-We find that the best-fit solution is a wide-binary with $u_0<0$ and label it as \wide{}.
-The source trajectory and caustics are shown in the upper left sub-panel of Figure~\ref{fig:traj}.
+We find that the best-fit solution is a wide binary with $u_0<0$ and we label it as \wide{}.
+The source trajectory and caustics are shown in the upper left subpanel of Figure~\ref{fig:traj}.
 The \wide{} solution has $\chi^2 = 948.9$, and all other solutions are worse by $\Delta \chi^2 > 50$.
 Nevertheless, we keep all solutions with $\Delta \chi^2 < 81$ (listed in Table~\ref{tab:lc_param}) for further analysis incorporating the VLTI GRAVITY data.